gfrison/gfrison.github.io/_patents/natural-language-data-programming-combinatorial.md

 The third row establishes the generation of multiple solutions by indicating that each node will ramify into as many solutions as the color cardinality, and in each of those solutions, the node will have different colors.
 This is the generational part of the program.
 The last row instead will prune out all solutions on which adjacent nodes have the same color.
 This is defined by using the same variable `C` for both nodes, here the engine will attempt to unify the nodes with the same color, and if it occurs, the solution is discarded.

-With this short contextualisation, I describe the phases of solving a combinatorial problem.
+With this short premise, I describe the phases of solving a combinatorial problem.

 # Grounding

 Grounding is the process of creating a superset of candidate solutions from the original problem space.
 This involves aggregating items to satisfy certain compositions.
 These aggregations can be defined as sets (combinations) or sequences (permutations).
 This pre-processing step can be extremely demanding in terms of computational resources.
 The term _combinatorial explosion_ describes how a small increase in problem size can cause some problems (especially counting problems) become intractable.

-In [Kubrick]({% post_url 2026-01-31-pull-down-programming-complexity-kubrick %}), the grounding phase is managed by the generators.
-They generate a stream of facts according to a given criterion.
-The criteria are a set of declarations (Repetitions and Partitions) over variables.
+In [Kubrick]({% post_url 2026-01-31-pull-down-programming-complexity-kubrick %}), the grounding phase is managed by the generators: They stream out facts according to a given criterion.
+The criteria are a set of declarations (see Repetitions and Partitions) over variables.
 Let's assume we need to model a restaurant, where a dish is a restaurant's offering:

 ```
 # Italian Dishes